LLnCSoftware/mserve/examples/03multihost/03AWS.md

 ```
 ## Step 4 - Transfer your KDB+ Set Up to mserver
 Assuming you have KDB+ installed and have attained a personal license key:
-1. Use `scp` to transfer your q directory to mserve
+1. Use `scp` to transfer your q directory to mserver
     ```bash
     scp -r ~/q mserver:~
     ```
 The `-r` (recursive) flag is used to copy the entire directory.
+See https://code.kx.com/q/learn/install/ for further installation instructions for KDB+ (setting environment variables, installing rlwrap, etc).

 ## Step 6 - Clone the MServe GitHub Repo
 1. SSH into your EC2 instance: